dwyl/home/README.md

 ladies in tech and other under-represented groups.
 + `<option value="14">Education</option>`
-+ `<option value="20">Hardware</option>` we will be building all our door-access hardware from scratch. https://github.com/dwyl/door (_though this is not our "core product"_)
++ `<option value="20">Hardware</option>` we will be building all our door-access hardware from scratch using open source hardware and software. e.g: https://github.com/dwyl/door (_though this is not our "core product"_)
 + `<option value="21">Healthcare</option>` because we are promoting a sustainably healthy lifestyle.
 + `<option value="22">International Market</option>` because we